118 pointsby nicpottier15 days ago16 comments

 This is signally more “look we’re traumatising people” which means they think there is an audience that wants to see that.
 Dark AF

-• myrmidon3 hours ago
+• myrmidon15 days ago

 Having the government manipulate mass-media material is frankly insane.